IBM/microprobe/doc/source/start_install_git.rst

 You will see that you command prompt changes.
 You should be able to execute the Microprobe related commands.
-This should be the only command you need to execute before using Microprobe related commands.
+This should be the only command you need to execute before using Microprobe related commands in the future.